omranjamal/quickcd/README.md

 - Filter as first argument for faster filtering.
 - Automatically opens tab if there is only one match.

-**Note:** `quickdir` works best with repositories that have multiple submodules, but true monorepos are supported via `.quickdirrc.json` or package manage workspace definitions.
+**Note:** `quickcd` works best with repositories that have multiple submodules, but true monorepos are supported via `.quickcdrc.json` or package manage workspace definitions.

 See the [Configuration](#configuration) section for available configuration options, and the example configuration on